 Developing UI with Qt Safe Renderer

 In Qt Safe Renderer, the safety-critical UI elements are implemented as QML Types.
-All the safety-critical QML types must be added to Qt Quick UI Forms (.ui.qml files).
-In Qt Quick Designer, you can usually use the safety-critical QML types just like any other QML types in Qt.
-Qt Quick Designer is integrated to Qt Creator.
-Thus Qt Safe Renderer provides a seamless integration with the Qt toolchain.
+All the safety-critical QML types must be added to UI Files (.ui.qml files) that you can edit and prototype with Qt Design Studio.

-- Enabling Qt Safe Renderer in Project guides how to enable Qt Safe Renderer and its tools in the project file (.pro)
+- Enabling Qt Safe Renderer in Project guides how to enable UI files, Qt Safe Renderer and its tools in the Qt Creator project (.pro file)

 - Building the Qt Safe Renderer Project guides how to build and run the project that contains the safety-critical UI.